mariamihai/aws-dev-hour-building-modern-applications/README.md

 Several packages were needed: `npm install @aws-cdk/aws-s3 @aws-cdk/aws-lambda @aws-cdk/aws-lambda-event-sources @aws-cdk/aws-dynamodb @aws-cdk/aws-iam`

+API Gateway is required from Episode 3: `npm install @aws-cdk/aws-apigateway`

+Cognito is needed as well from Episode 4: `npm i @aws-cdk/aws-cognito`

 #### Run the application
 To actual use the app run `npm install`.